andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_assembly-Haplotig_purging/README.md

 In this version of the script, **purge.pl** parses the original PAF twice: in the first pass, the significant alignments are detected and in the second pass, they are printed to a simplified PAF that only contains these.
 This PAF is then indexed and used for the downstream analyses.
 A "hit summary" file is written to disk but not read back as the necessary information is already kept in memory.
 The script then proceeds with the original iterative algorithm.

+Changes to the code are indicated with "NOTE:" tags and the original code is typically kept but commented out.